 2. Color Quality of Your Diamond

 The color quality of your diamond can have a big impact on its value.
 The perfect diamond is colorless, and any hint of color makes a colossal difference in the quality of your diamond.
-As you move down the color scale, tinges of yellow or brown appear in the stones, and this colored tint reduces the value and quality unless that color is judged to be a ‘fancy color’, like a canary yellow or the ultimate in rarity, a red diamond.
+As you move down the color scale, tinges of yellow or brown appear in the stones, and this colored tint reduces the value and quality of the diamond.

 “Many of these color distinctions are so subtle as to be invisible to the untrained eye,” explains the Gemological Institute of America (GIA).
 “But these slight differences make a very big difference in diamond quality and price.”